forde-dev/forde-blog/README.md

-# gatsby-starter-blog
+# forde-blog
-Gatsby starter for creating a blog
+Using the Gatsby starter for creating a blog

 Install this starter (assuming Gatsby is installed) by running from your CLI: